eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 If you do not elect such a candidate in a ranked system, then **what are you even** ***doing***?
 [Why ask for rankings if you aren't even going to use or respect them?](../ditch-rcv){:target="_blank"} If you do not elect such a candidate, then you have elected someone else who has to serve their constituents knowing that a majority of voters wanted someone else more.
 That creates a [legitimacy problem](../consistentcardinal){:target="_blank"}.

-We also cannot guarantee that even if we elect the Condorcet winner induced by the ballots, that this candidate would truly defeat every other candidate in a head-to-head matchup, because we are not asking all those direct head-to-head questions.
-Especially if we allow ties or ballot truncation.
+We also cannot guarantee that even if we elect the Condorcet winner induced by the ballots, that candidate would truly defeat every other candidate in a head-to-head matchup, because we are not directly asking all of those head-to-head questions, especially when ties or ballot truncation are allowed.

 Take the Alaska 2022 special election, for example.
 I have discussed that election extensively in recent posts.
 However, I will focus entirely on a single aspect relevant to Condorcet analysis.